corpustalk/AlphaLexChinese/README.md

 ## For Mac users

-After install ALC, please type and run the following command in terminal, and then open and play with ALC.
+After installing ALC, please type and run the following command in terminal, and then open and play with ALC.

 `sudo xattr -cr /Applications/AlphaLexChinese.app`